NegaScout/CCSuite/README.md

 # Instalation:
 `pip install -r requirements.txt`

+you may have to install `ffmpeg libsm6 libxext6` for cv2 to work.

+Tested on **Debian 12**

 # Usage:
 Just execute both src/client.py and src/server.py with `DROPBOX_TOKEN=<token>` environment variable and issue commands to the server REPL

 # Issues I know of:
 - Hostname is not a unique identifier, multiple bots could connect to the same C&C chanel
-- File uploads are not hidden.
+- File uploads are not hidden (stenoed).
 It is because the files could be arbitrary large and an image has limited capacity of string length which can hide
 - The log length is finite, for indefinite function, I would need to add
   - `commit` msg type for server,